chuynh18/VideoCutter/README.md

 VideoCutter is a (probably) badly-named barebones front-end for [FFMpeg](https://ffmpeg.org/).
 FFMpeg is a powerful tool for processing media files.
 However, as a commandline tool, it is not very accessible for the general population.
 As a result, many popular front-ends have been written for FFMpeg, the most famous of which is [HandBrake](http://handbrake.fr/).

 However, no front-end can hope to expose all the functionality of FFMpeg and most front-ends attempt to expose the various encoding functionalities.
-VideoCutter hopes to expose some of the lesser-known but equally useful and powerful features:
+For example, the target use case of HandBrake is transcoding.
+VideoCutter hopes to expose some of the lesser-known but equally useful features of FFMpeg:
 * Cutting video without requiring re-encoding
 * Merging multiple video files of the same format without requiring re-encoding
-* Extracting the audio and video tracks from a muxed media file
+* Extracting the audio and/or video tracks from a muxed media file

 ## Why should I care?